mobius-software-ltd/iotbroker.cloud-cpp-client/README.md

 that need to be controlled or supervised remotely, through standard Internet networks.

 ### Prerequisites
 [Qt Creator](https://www.qt.io/download) should be installed before starting to clone IoTBroker.Cloud C++ Client.
-Note that version of Qt Creator IDE should be at least 4.7.2, version of QT should be 5.11.0 or hire..
+Note that version of Qt Creator IDE should be at least 4.7.2, version of QT should be 5.11.0 or hire.

 ### Installation
 * First, you should clone IotBroker.Cloud C++ Client.